ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Showers and thunderstorms likely before 3pm, then a chance of showers and thunderstorms.
-Cloudy, with a high near 64.
-North
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms after 5pm.
+Mostly cloudy, with a high near 64.
+West southwest wind around 3 mph.
+Chance
-         northeast wind around 7 mph.
-Chance of precipitation is 60%.<br></div>
+         of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
-Cloudy, with a low around 60.
-East northeast
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms likely.
+Mostly cloudy, with a low around
-         wind around 6 mph.
-Chance of precipitation is 80%.<br></div>
+         59. Northeast wind 0 to 8 mph.
+Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Showers and thunderstorms before 1pm, then a slight chance of showers and thunderstorms.
+         <h3>Sunday</h3>A chance of showers and thunderstorms before 8am.
 Partly sunny, with a high near 80.
+East southeast wind 6 to 16 mph, with
-         Southeast wind 6 to 14 mph, with gusts as high as 24 mph.
-Chance of precipitation is 80%.<br></div>
+         gusts as high as 26 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms before 7pm, then showers and thunderstorms.
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms between 7pm and 10pm, then showers and thunderstorms.
 Mostly cloudy, with a low around
-         60. South wind around 15 mph, with gusts as high as 25 mph.
-Chance of precipitation is 90%.<br></div>
+         58. South southwest wind 12 to 16 mph, with gusts as high as 29 mph.
+Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Rain showers before 7am, then a slight chance of showers and thunderstorms between 7am and 1pm.
-Mostly sunny, with a high
+         <h3>Monday</h3>A slight chance of rain showers before 7am.
+Sunny, with a high near 72.
+West southwest wind 7 to 13 mph, with gusts as high
-         near 74.
-West southwest wind 9 to 13 mph, with gusts as high as 23 mph.
-Chance of precipitation is 90%.<br></div>
+         as 22 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday Night</h3>Mostly clear, with a low around 52.
-North wind 1 to 7 mph.<br></div>
+South southwest wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Mostly sunny, with a high near 77.
+         <h3>Tuesday</h3>Mostly sunny, with a high near 76.
 Southeast wind around 5 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Mostly clear, with a low around 55.
+         <h3>Tuesday Night</h3>Partly cloudy, with a low around 55.
 South southeast wind around 3 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">